 Internal accessory connectors

 Most components are pre-assembled in the case, including the internal accessory connectors, the motherboard, and eDP adapter board.
-User assembly required for LCD bezel selection.
+User assembly required for LCD bezel selection, and for speaker box.

 All of the components from the desktop version above, plus: